 Things to eat and drink

-- Places close to Waverley Station for when you’ve just tumbled off the train and you’re starving: Baba Budan in The Arches has fantastic donuts and coffee, The Milkman on Cockburn Street also has great coffee, Mimi’s Bakehouse at the City Arts Centre has good cakes and The Doric pub does a great burger and the Guildford Arms is beautiful pub with nice food and ales a’plenty.
+- Places close to Waverley Station for when you’ve just tumbled off the train or airport bus and you’re starving: Baba Budan in The Arches has fantastic donuts and coffee, The Milkman on Cockburn Street also has great coffee, Mimi’s Bakehouse at the City Arts Centre has good cakes and The Doric pub does a great burger.
+On the Princes Street side, the Guildford Arms is beautiful pub with nice food and ales a’plenty.

 - Mary’s Milk Bar in the Grassmarket has fantastic gelato with creative and tasty seasonal flavours, all with lovely views of Edinburgh Castle.
 Whatever time of year you’re visiting, go!
 The hot chocolate is ace, too.

 - My favourite breakfasts are Loudons (New Waverly or Fountainbridge, book online as they’re very popular) or Edinburgh Larder Cafe, just off the Royal Mile.

 - For good cake and coffee head to Lovecrumbs.
 The cake wardrobe has to be seen to be believed!

 - Great burgers and shakes are at The Cambridge Bar.

 - Superb coffee and lovely Scandi treats at Peter’s Yard.

 - My old favourite cheap and cheerful haunts include: Chop Chop in Haymarket and Mum’s Comfort Food in Forrest Road.
 Also nearby is the awesome Ting Thai Caravan.